jsfi/parse-cli-arguments/README.md

 #### option.name

-This configuration sets the name of the property in the returned array.
+This configuration sets the name of the property in the returned object.

 #### option.flag